 Start the Process

-Cities define the serious problem they want to solve and begin surfacing bold ideas.
-These ideas should solve urban challenges and improve city life.
+Cities defined the serious problem they wanted to solve and began surfacing bold ideas.
+These ideas aimed to solve urban challenges and improve city life.

 15 March 2016